deavmi/HypeVM/README.md

     * **Size:** `signed_byte`
     * **Register ID:** `3`
     * **Description:** Holds a value that is checked before each machine cycle begins.
 If the value is `0` then the machine cycle goes ahead, however is the value is not zero then the machine will halt.
+    **Notes:** The value of this register may soon have more meaning added to it per value hence we recommend that you use the value `1` to halt the machine as it will probably become the value required for such a task and the other non-zero values will have different meanings.

 ### Devices